elcorto/pwtools/doc/source/written/phonon_dos.rst

 points.
 To deal with non-periodic data, we use zero-padding with ``nstep-1`` points at the end of `a`.
 Therefore, the correlated signal is ``2*nstep-1`` points long and contains the correlations for positive and negative lags.
-Since the autocorrelation function is symmetric around lag=0, we return 0 ... +lag, see :func:`pwtools.signal.acorr`.
-To compare that with ``scipy.signal.correlate(a,a,'full')``, we need to mirror the result at lag=0.
+Since the autocorrelation function is symmetric around lag=0, we return 0 ... +lag in :func:`pwtools.signal.acorr`.
+To compare that with ``scipy.signal.correlate(a,a,'full')``, we need to mirror the result at lag=0 again.

 Here are these equalities with discrete data.
 Note that due to the way in which fft/ifft packs the data in the returned array, we need